KojoGyamfi/data-risk-analytics-portfolio/README.md

    - European power day-ahead prices from **ENTSO-E**, and
    - Henry Hub natural gas spot prices from the **EIA Open Data API (v2)**.

-   Data is normalised into a single `prices` table (SQLite by default, easily switchable to Postgres), and exposed via a Streamlit app that provides:
+   Data is normalised into a single `prices` table (SQLite by default, easily switchable to Postgres), and exposed via a Streamlit app.
-   - time-series charts for POWER and GAS (with proper units),
-   - normalised price indices (start = 100) for relative performance, and
-   - summary statistics and data preview for quick QA and analysis.

 4. **[Monte Carlo Pricing Engine for European Options](./project-4-monte-carlo-engine)**
    Monte Carlo engine to price European options under Geometric Brownian Motion (GBM), with: